Controlling What You Share: Assessing Language Model Adherence to Privacy Preferences: Privacy Profiles for LLMs

 To support users in enforcing their sharing preferences with LLMs, we introduce \textit{privacy profiles}: natural language instructions that explicitly state user-specified constraints on information sharing.
 We consider scenarios where users define hard rules for sharing personal attributes through free-form text.
 These rules may include explicit instructions (e.g., \textit{Please don't share my name}), non-literal language (e.g., \textit{be a ghost about my job}), or even structured data formats.

 Figure~\ref{diagram} illustrates the pipeline process that begins with $M_{\text{L}}$ receiving a user query $q$ along with a privacy profile $S$.
-Based on this input, a rejector module determines whether the query can be satisfactorily paraphrased respecting the privacy profile.
-If it determines against it, then $M_{\text{L}}$ returns an answer to the query.
-Otherwise, the paraphraser module generates a new query that ideally does not contain the protected information.
-This query is then submitted to $M_{\text{E}}$, which generates an answer to the modified query.
-Finally, the aggregator module uses this answer to help generate an answer to the original query.
+Based on this input, the paraphraser module generates a new query $\hat{q}$ that ideally does not contain the protected information.
+A verifier model then checks whether the paraphrase complies with the privacy profile.
+If it does not, $M_{\text{L}}$ directly answers the original query $q$, producing $a_l$.
+Otherwise, the paraphrased query is submitted to $M_{\text{E}}$, which generates an answer $a_e$ to the modified query.
+Finally, the aggregator module uses this answer to help generate an answer $a_p$ to the original query.
 Table~\ref{example_profiles} presents an example of a real user query along with a synthetic privacy profile, and the output of each module.
 Appendix~\ref{pipeline-desc} contains a detailed description of the modules.

 Throughout the remainder of this paper, we use the term \textit{private data} to denote any personal information about the user or third parties.
 For each such instance, the user determines whether the data may be disclosed to the external LLM.
 We then categorise private data as either \textit{protected} -- if withheld -- or \textit{authorised} -- if permitted for sharing.